ARM-software/CMSIS_5/README.md

 A [pre-built documentation](http://www.keil.com/pack/doc/CMSIS_Dev/index.html) is updated from time to time, but may be also generated using the instructions under [Generate CMSIS Pack for Release](https://github.com/ARM-software/CMSIS_5#generate-cmsis-pack-for-release).

 ## What's Hot
- - CMSIS-RTOS2: RTX 5 is now available for IAR, GCC, ARM Compiler 5, ARM Compiler 6
+ - CMSIS-RTOS2: RTX 5 is now available for IAR, GCC, Arm Compiler 5, Arm Compiler 6
  - CMSIS-RTOS2: FreeRTOS adoption (release) is available https://github.com/ARM-software/CMSIS-FreeRTOS
  - CMSIS-Core: compiler agnostic features extended to simplify transition on LLVM based front-end
  - CMSIS-Core-A: preview of the CMSIS-Core for Cortex-A
  - Coming soon: CMSIS-RTOS2 for Cortex-A

 ## Implemented Enhancements
- - Support for ARMv8-M Architecture (Mainline and Baseline) as well as devices Cortex-M23 and Cortex-M33
+ - Support for Armv8-M Architecture (Mainline and Baseline) as well as devices Cortex-M23 and Cortex-M33

  - CMSIS-RTOS Version 2 API and RTX reference implementation with several enhancements:
      - Dynamic object creation, Flag events, C API, additional thread and timer functions